 3) Add in vanilla, salt and soft cubes of butter on low speed till all combined.
 The mixture will look curdled and scare you.
 Don't worry or panic.
 Increase the speed to high and beat until it all comes together as a smooth and silky buttercream (takes about 5-8 minutes to reach this stage).
 You now have the most delicious buttercream known to man and can further flavour it with cocoa powder, fruit purees, lemon juice, caramel, spiced rum, anything you fancy.

 4) Place your cake board on the turntable and smear two tablespoons of frosting in the centre.
 Fix a sponge layer in the middle of the cake board and using an angled spatula spread a layer of frosting evenly on top.
 Sandwich with the other sponge layer and spread another even layer of frosting on the top.

 5) Spread a thin layer of frosting on the sides using the angled spatula to smooth and take off any excess buttercream.
 This layer is called the crumb coat.
 Place the cake in the fridge for 10 minutes to firm up before smoothing another layer of frosting around the sides (unless you want to keep things naked, that's cool too!).
 You can smooth any lumps and uneven spots by running the spatula under hot water to warm it up and drying it before smoothing over the bumps.
 Stick it back in the fridge for 10 minutes.

 You can now glaze the cake using our tried, tested and highly hailed Chocolate Drip Cake Recipe.
-We used sprinkles and piped stars of buttercream using a large star nozzle and piping bag over the top.
+We used sprinkles and piped stars of buttercream using a large star nozzle and a piping bag over the top.
 And more sprinkles.
-Cuz...it's a birthday cake!
+Cuz...it's a perfect birthday cake!